-Whilst we fully understand the circumstances facing service families, we do not believe that it is in the child's best interest for them to be absent from school during term time.
+Whilst we fully understand the circumstances facing many families, we do not believe that it is in the child's best interest for them to be absent from school during term time.
 Applications for absence for exceptional circumstances should be made on a form available from the School Office, preferably two weeks prior to the requested absence.
-Under new DfE regulations, the Headteacher can only authorise absences for exceptional circumstances.
-All other absences are classed as unauthorised.
+Under DfE regulations, the Headteacher can only authorise absences for exceptional circumstances.
+All other absences are classed as unauthorized and may result in a penalty notice and fine.